-Due to an increased interest in applicants joining CLEAR, and particularly those who are interested in working in the far north and Labrador, we have created guidelines for research with Indigenous Peoples.
-These guidelines are based in existing calls to decolonize research, as well as the context at Memorial University of Newfoundland where nearly 100% of research on/with/for Indigneous people is done by settlers:
+CLEAR and/or Dr. Liboiron are often invited to join research projects or proposals in the far North, Labrador, or that impact Indigenous groups.
+Here are our guidelines for considering these generous invitations.
+The guidelines are based in existing calls to decolonize research, as well as the context at Memorial University of Newfoundland where nearly 100% of research on/with/for Indigenous people is done by non-Indigenous researchers:

-4) Ethics clearance from Aboriginal Nations is required for all and any research in established territories, even if not required by the university or the nation;
+4) Where they exist, ethics permits or permissions from Indigenous Nations is required for all research in homelands and territories, even (especially) if not required by the university or PI;

 5) All local protocols for removing animals, plants, or other objects from the Land, must be observed.
 The lab grows tobacco and other gifts for this purpose.